When Your Milk Is Not Enough

 - It is normal for babies to lose weight, with an average of five to seven percent of their birth weight.

-- Babies will usually be back to their birth weight by eight to ten days of life.
+- Babies will usually be back to their birth weight by two weeks of age.

 - While the colostrum is switching to transition milk, it is normal behavior for the babies to want to feed frequently, especially at night.
 This is termed cluster feeding.